-This innovation project aims to develop two technological routes that lead to the electrification of the steam cracking process to enable the production of low-carbon olefins.
+The e-Missi0n project (e-mission) aims to develop 2 technological routes that lead to the electrification of the steam cracking process to enable the production of low-carbon olefins.
 The project is supported by the MOOI subsidy scheme.

 Activities in the MOOI-scheme

-Within e-Missi0n MOOI the consortium works together to research two different routes that lead to the electrification of the cracking process of olefins.
-The first route is the drop-in solution, where the current process is used as a basis, with the aim to replace the current burner with an electrical equivalent.
-The second route is the development of a completely new heating concept.
+Within e-Missi0n MOOI the consortium works together to research 2 different routes that lead to the electrification of the cracking process of olefins.
+The 1st route is the drop-in solution, where the current process is used as a basis, with the aim to replace the current burner with an electrical equivalent.
+The 2nd route is the development of a completely new heating concept.
 The latter route is more complicated, but gives us the opportunity to get rid of, or dodge current process technological barriers

-The research done in the first route may lead to the construction and start-up of a demonstration plant in 2025, subject to investment support.
+The research done in the 1st route may lead to the construction and start-up of a demonstration plant in 2025, subject to investment support.

 This project is co-funded with subsidy from the Topsector Energy by the Ministry of Economic Affairs and Climate Policy.